Exploring canyons in glassy energy landscapes using metadynamics: Kob-Andersen glass former

-The meta-basin architecture of the KA landscape means that for every random starting configuration, MIMSE returns a single lowest energy minimum for the corresponding meta-basin.
-Due to sparse sampling this lowest value is only an upper-bound for the true minimum of the metabasin, and its difference from the true minimum is presumably sensitive to details of our algorithm.
-Sampling many meta-basins shows that these lowest energies are roughly Gaussian distributed, with a standard deviation comparable to that of the quenched ISes on this landscape, \Cref{fig:KAa}.
-A structural analysis of these different low energy configurations using common neighbor analysis \cite{aCNAStukowski2012, OVITOStukowski2009} show no sign of crystallinity.
-An earlier study using `basin-hopping' minimization \cite{BHWales1997} yielded similar minimum energy values for amorphous structures in the same model \cite{GlassKAWales2001}.
-We note that the mean energy of these bottoms is a characteristic energy of the landscape itself, and corresponds roughly to this model's mode-coupling energy, $U_{MC} \approx -7.00$, \cite{KauzmannAngell1999} see \Cref{fig:KAc}.
-The predicted value of the Kauzmann energy, $U_K$, is about $\sim 3$ standard deviations below the mean, $U_K \approx -7.08$ \cite{KauzmannAngell1999}.
-Sampling several hundred meta-basins yields ISes very close to but not below the Kauzmann energy, consistent with this empirical prediction.
+Repeated MIMSE relaxations from a number of different starting configurations yields a roughly Gaussian distribution of minimum energies, \Cref{fig:KAb}.
+Since these runs are performed for a fixed computational effort, this distribution is kinetically defined by our algorithm, and not a meaningful feature of the landscape itself.
+A structural analysis of these low energy configurations using common neighbor analysis \cite{aCNAStukowski2012, OVITOStukowski2009} confirms that they are amorphous.
+An earlier study using `basin-hopping' minimization \cite{BHWales1997} yielded a sample of similar energy values for amorphous structures in the same system \cite{GlassKAWales2001}, suggesting that MIMSE is acting like existing optimizers.
+The empirically predicted value of the Kauzmann energy, $U_K$ \cite{KauzmannAngell1999}, is about $\sim 3$ standard deviations below the mean of our distribution, $U_K/N \approx -7.08$,.
+Sampling several hundred meta-basins yields ISes very close to but not below the Kauzmann energy, consistent with this empirical prediction, see \Cref{fig:KAb}.
+For comparison with conventional methods, a lengthy Langevin dynamics simulation equilibrated at around the mode-coupling temperature \cite{KauzmannAngell1999}, yielded a much narrower distribution of inherent structure energies when quenched, $U/N \simeq -7.00 \pm 0.008$ and no states anywhere near the predicted Kauzmann limit.